 These officially accredited and internationally recognised exams offer a formal recognition of the specific talents of bass guitar players.

-Nine exam grades are available, ranging from Preliminary Grade (for beginners) up to Grade 8 (for aspiring professional musicians).
+Nine exam grades are available, ranging from Step (for beginners) up to Grade 8 (for aspiring professional musicians).
 A range of professional Bass Guitar Teaching Diplomas is available.
 Find out more from the Exam Information Booklet.

 Candidates who prefer not to take a full grade exam can instead opt for a Bass Guitar Performance Award, which focuses entirely on the performance of bass patterns and basslines.
 Performance Awards can be performed at an exam centre, or alternatively candidates can submit a video or audio recording of themselves playing the pieces.See our Bass Guitar Performance Awards webpage for more information.